 Our Standards are developed by our two standard-setting boards, the International Accounting Standards Board (IASB) and International Sustainability Standards Board (ISSB).

-Proposed process for appointments
+Process for appointments

-Each year the appointments process is approved by the Trustees and sent to the MB for their approval.
+Each year the appointments process developed by the Trustees’ Nominating Committee is approved by the Trustees and sent to the Monitoring Board for its approval.

-Once the checks have been completed they are reviewed by the Chair of the Nominating Committee, one other Trustee and IFRS Foundation Executives.
-Subsequently, the material is then reviewed by the rest of the Nominating Committee and sent to the full Trustee group.
+Once the checks have been completed, the due diligence material is reviewed by the Nominating Committee Chair, one other Nominating Committee member and IFRS Foundation executives.
+The material is then reviewed by the rest of the Nominating Committee and sent to the full Trustee group.

 Trustees eligible to serve a second term are asked whether they wish to be considered for reappointment.

-Individuals with global experience who do not fit easily into any one geographical category;
+individuals with global experience who do not fit easily into any one geographical category;

-Individuals from emerging economies;
+individuals from emerging economies;

-Individuals from countries that do not fit easily into any one geographical category; or
+individuals from countries that do not fit easily into any one geographical category; or

-Individuals from one of the specific geographical regions referred to in the Constitution, but who, in the opinion of the Trustees, are assessed as having exceptional skills and experience that would be of benefit to the Trustees as a whole
+individuals from one of the specific geographical regions referred to in the Constitution, but who, in the opinion of the Trustees, are assessed as having exceptional skills and experience that would be of benefit to the Trustees as a whole.

 We use cookies on ifrs.org to ensure the best user experience possible.
 For example, cookies allow us to manage registrations, meaning you can watch meetings and submit comment letters.
 Cookies that tell us how often certain content is accessed help us create better, more informative content for users.